 In severe cases, surgical intervention may be necessary to remove damaged tissue or address underlying medical conditions.
 Surgery may also be required to repair deep tissue damage resulting from trauma.

-Prevention Strategies for Complex Wounds:
+Prevention Strategies for Wounds

 Prevention is a crucial aspect of complex wound care, and healthcare providers and practices should work with patients to develop prevention strategies that are tailored to their specific needs.